sh1boot/sh1boot.github.io/_posts/2024-05-24-embedded-web-content.md

 description: A bit of Jekyll hacking to stop other sites' JavaScript running rampant on my blog without the user being forewarned.
 categories: privacy, web, liquid, jekyll, wtf-am-i-doing
 ---
 In an earlier blog post I wanted to embed some diagrams.
 Really I wanted SVG for clean scaling between devices, but I don't have that format as an output option.

 What I did have, it turned out, was an option to embed an interactive 3D model.

-Trouble is I'm not a great fan of JavaScript where it's not essential, and I try to make things which work without needing the user to enable it on random sites they might not have encountered before.
-I don't appreciate how a page will load, and be laid out in a particular fashion, but then decide that's not what it wanted to look like and start moving everything around.
-It's slow, flickery, and distracting.
+Trouble is, I'm not a great fan of JavaScript where it's not essential.
+I would prefer that everything works as well as is feasible with JavaScript turned off, rather than expecting people to enable it just so a page makes sense.
+And I dislike how JavaScript has the effect of making page load times longer and more jittery as things change their mind about where on the screen they want to be.

-I also don't think it's good form to invite a bunch of different sites to come and run code on other people's computers when they're just trying to read something I aspire to keeping as a static site.
-Even though everybody does it.
+I also don't think it's good form to invite a bunch of different domains to come and run code on other people's computers when they're just trying to read something which is notionally just static text.
+That may be how the internet is, but I still don't like it!

-And I also don't think it's good form to open other people's computers up to tracking cookies and all that business just because they did me the courtesy of visiting my blog.

-I do use [utteranc.es][] and [MathJax][], but the site should still make sense if you choose to block those, or neglect to enable them.
+I do use [utteranc.es][] and [MathJax][], but this site should still make sense to anyone who chooses to block those, or neglects to enable them.
 I should try harder to not enable them by default, I guess, but whatever...
 I also use GitHub and Cloudflare.

 So anyway.
 Without resorting to JavaScript, what I've done is to create an iframe and embed a bit of inline HTML in it, and that inline HTML is just an